 What Degree Do You Get at a Culinary School?

 You may associate culinary colleges with becoming a chef, but these schools actually offer a range of degrees.
-But what types of degrees can you get at a culinary school depends on the school you attend and the program you enroll in.
+But the types of degrees you can get at a culinary school depend on the school you attend and the program you enroll in.

 Some of the most popular culinary school programs include:

 - Hospitality management